venkatasai1655/venkatasai1655/README.md

 ### Hi there 👋
--  Venkata Sai Vutukuri
+- Its Venkata Sai Vutukuri
--Python,Java,C
--SQL,HTML,CSS
--loc: Vijayawada
+- programmer